-1943 — BROOKLYN, New York
+1943—Brooklyn, New York

 Desperate for a solution, Wally—along with his brother Max, and their friend Frankie—enters a radio station jingle contest that promises the winner local fame, fifty clams, and a stateside government job.
-This would allow Wally to serve his country without facing the certain death he'd find on a foreign battlefield.
+A win would allow Wally to serve his country without facing the certain death he'd find on a foreign battlefield.

 But when an alluring singer who looks like a motion picture starlet enters the scene, Wally's plans change dramatically.
 Now, his choices and his jingles may not only put his life at risk, they may turn the tide of the war.